No one said it was going to be easy…

-For dental emergencies, contact your dentist as soon as possible.
+If you have a dental emergency, contact a dentist near you as soon as possible.
 Common dental emergencies include tooth abscesses, toothaches, and chipped or cracked teeth, which can result in pain and discomfort.
-Left untreated, these dental mishaps can cause serious long-term issues.
+Left untreated, these dental mishaps can lead to serious long-term problems.
 If you experience a dental emergency in or near Brampton, your local dentist can help.

-For Oral Health Emergencies in Brampton, contact Dr. F. Keshavarz.
-We provide emergency dentistry for kids, teens, adults, and seniors experiencing trauma and injury, such as root canals, tooth extractions, infections, toothaches, and tooth replacement.
+For Dental Emergencies in Brampton, contact Keshavarz Dentistry.
+We provide emergency dental services for kids, teens, adults, and seniors who have experienced trauma or injury, including root canals, tooth extractions, infections, toothaches, and tooth replacement.

 Don’t wait or hesitate, as time is of the essence.

-When you or someone in your family has a severe dental issue, call our office in Brampton at 905-791-3867.
+When you or a family member has a severe dental issue, call our office in Brampton at 905-791-3867.
 This helps increase the chance of saving a damaged tooth or teeth and preventing further complications.

 We accept walk-ins and new patients and offer extended hours.